TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 }
 ```

-I have made a c program that would perfectly solve the challenge.... right?
+I have made a c program that would perfectly solve the challenge.... *right*?

-Wrong.
+**Wrong**.
 It spitted out some error.
 More specifically, `undefined reference to {function}`

 It turns out that I've overlooked the `gcc` compile line in `chall.py`, as I only thought it's going to compile the program.
-Turns out, the `-nostdlib` flag in the `gcc` command had messed up the program completely.
+Turns out, the `-nostdlib` flag in the `gcc` command had **messed up** the program completely.

 Now, I have to find a way to use `stdio.h` and `stdlib.h` in my program.
 Most obvious way? directly copy the content in those 2 header files into the `main.c`.
 But not only would that make the program too big, it would also make the program too slow (from the huge code output).